FAQ (Frequently Asked Questions)

 What is a deep cleaning?

-Deep cleanings, also known as scaling and root planing, are recommended for patients who have not had a cleaning for a long period of time and have tartar buildup under the gum line.
+Deep teeth cleaning, also known as scaling and root planing, are recommended for patients who have not had a cleaning for a long period of time and have tartar buildup under the gum line.
 Patients who show signs of periodontal (gum) disease may experience bleeding while brushing or flossing, have red puffy gums, bad breath, and/or tooth sensitivity.

 Deep cleanings focus on removing harmful bacteria and tartar buildup below the gum line.
 To ensure patient comfort, deep cleanings are performed with local anesthesia and completed in multiple visits.
 Follow up cleanings are very important and with good oral hygiene, patients can look forward to healthier teeth and gums.